vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/Week0/Readme.md

 5) After integration of physical chip with pheripherals, run the application --> output is O4.
 Then O0 = O1 = O2 = O3 = O4.

+Task-2 : Install tools listed in the document using the machine configuration mentioned.
+Update your GitHub repo with Tool snapshot.